EmuDeck/emudeck.github.io/docs/common-issues/windows/index.md

 ***

-### Windows cannot open the EmuDeck installer and is trying to open it through the Windows Store
+### Windows is trying to open the EmuDeck Application through the Windows Store

 Download it again, this time don't use Microsoft Edge :)